Pleased to meet you, I'm David Beckemeyer

 Seed, Angel, and Venture Capital Consulting

-Despite the image often presenting in tech. publications, raising capital is a hard - very hard.
+Despite the image often presented in tech. publications, raising capital is hard - very hard.
 For example, a typical Sand Hill Road VC will receive 10,000 business plans and do 10 deals-- a 0.1% hit rate.